the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 Add information on available resources and recommended practices to ensure everyone is on the same page (literally!).
 It may also be important to make it clear what your project is not meant to be.

-In addition to the above, it is interesting to document the *principal need* for your project, especially for software and hardware project: what problem are you planning to solve ?
+In addition to the above, it is interesting to document the *principal need* for your project, especially for software and hardware project: what problem are you trying to solve ?
 That includes a **problem description** of whatever issue sparked the project, a **functional description** of how your project is meant to address it, and a **context description** of the users and environment your project is targeting.

-It is particularly important to share the **vision, mission and milestones** clearly.
+It is particularly important to share the **vision, mission, and milestones** clearly.
 Provide sufficient information for what the expected outcomes and deliverables are.